Skip to main content

 Prep Volume and Wash-Loss Estimation

 You will lose cells at every wash step.
-A typical staining protocol involves two or three washes — centrifuge, aspirate supernatant, resuspend.
+A typical staining protocol involves two or three washes (centrifuge at a defined g-force using the RPM-to-RCF conversion tool, aspirate supernatant, resuspend).
 Each cycle shaves off roughly 10–20% of your cells, depending on pellet visibility, aspiration technique, and how aggressively you vacuum the supernatant.
 After three washes at 15% loss per step, you are down to about 60% of what you started with.

 The calculator asks for your acquisition volume (what the cytometer actually aspirates) and adds overage on top of that.
 Overage accounts for dead volume in the tube, the bit of liquid stuck below the SIP needle, and handling loss during transfer.
 Standard overage for flow is 10–20%.
 If you are running FACS tubes with 300 µL acquisition volume, prep 330–360 µL.
 For 96-well plates on an autosampler, overage depends on the well dead volume — check your plate spec sheet.